EtienneHanelt/etiennehanelt.github.io/index.md

 ### Blog Posts

-2025\.
-E Hanelt. ‘[Castles of Illiberal Thought: The Rise and Role of Government-Organised Non-Governmental Organisations in Academic Contexts](https://verfassungsblog.de/castles-of-illiberal-thought/)’. _Verfassungsblog – On Matters Constitutional_.
+2025\. **E Hanelt**. ‘[Castles of Illiberal Thought: The Rise and Role of Government-Organised Non-Governmental Organisations in Academic Contexts](https://verfassungsblog.de/castles-of-illiberal-thought/)’. _Verfassungsblog – On Matters Constitutional_.

 2025\.
 AM Brandau, E Bruhn, **E Hanelt**, L Laude, J Talg, J Weickert, F Zillessen. '[We Are Launching the Judicial Resilience Project.
 How Vulnerable Is the German Judiciary?](https://verfassungsblog.de/we-are-launching-the-judicial-resilience-project/)' _Verfassungsblog – On Matters Constitutional_.